Workspace Module

 Right Panel

-- Members List - View workspace members and their roles
+- Members List - View workspace members and roles

 - Agent Terminals (Claude Mode) - Monitor AI agent sessions